Partners

 Qualification for Tax Credits is subject to rescission for failure to meet any deadline or requirement of the program.

-Principal photography must begin within 120 days after the issuance of the Letter of Qualification from the Department, which may be extended by the Department, at the discretion of the Department, based on facts and circumstances beyond the control of the film production entity.
+Principal photography must begin within 120 days after the issuance of the Letter of Qualification from the Department, which may be extended by the Department at the discretion of the Department if any delay is caused by facts and circumstances beyond the control of the film production entity.

 Additional guidelines regarding authorized direct costs are:

 • ALL goods and services must be provided by a qualified vendor.
-A qualified vendor is a vendor that (1) Is qualified to do business in the State and, if applicable, registered and in good standing with the State’s Department of Assessments and Taxation; (2) Maintains a physical location in the State from which employees of the vendor are based; (3) Provides goods or services to the film production entity which are provided in the vendor’s historic ordinary course of business; and, (4) The goods or services provided by the vendor to the film production entity are generated from the vendor’s physical location in the State, unless generated from an on-line order.
+A qualified vendor is a vendor that (1) Is qualified to do business in the State and, if applicable, registered and in good standing with the State’s Department of Assessments and Taxation; (2) Maintains a physical location in the State from which employees of the vendor are based; (3) Provides goods and services to the film production entity which are provided in the vendor’s historic ordinary course of business; and, (4) The goods and services provided by the vendor to the film production entity are generated from the vendor’s physical location in the State, unless generated from an on-line order.
 Goods or services which are specialized or technical in nature and are not reasonably available from a qualified vendor may be provided by a non-qualified vendor with the prior approval of the Department.
-This requirement must be met if the goods or services are bought or rented directly by the production company or through another entity.
+This requirement must be met if the goods and/or services are bought and/or rented directly by the production company.

-• The total direct costs may not include any salary, wages or "other compensation" of an individual who receives more than $500,000 for personal services in connection with the film production activity.
+• The total direct costs may not include any salary, wages or "other compensation" paid to an individual who receives more than $500,000 in total compensation in connection with the film production activity.
 Compensation includes any payments of wages and/or benefits made to the individual whether paid directly to the individual through cash or a payroll company OR paid to the individual as a loan out or personal services corporation.
 "Other compensation" includes employer fringes and payments made directly to the employee (i.e., per diem, housing allowance, travel allowance, meal allowance, car allowance, cell phone allowance, kit/box rental, relocation fees, etc.).
 Salary, wages and "other compensation" are included in calculating the $500,000 threshold.
-If that $500,000 threshold is reached, then no costs, including the "other compensation," are authorized.
+If that $500,000 threshold is reached, then no costs, including the "other compensation," qualify.
 In addition, the $500,000 in salary, wages or "other compensation" is for the length of the production activity (prep, pre-production, principal, post); not just for time in Maryland.

 • Direct costs must be PRO-RATED based upon the time personnel or materials are IN Maryland and working or used in connection with the film production activity.
-Insurance premiums, and the like, will be considered as authorized direct costs for the portion allocable to the time spent in Maryland.
+Costs such as insurance premiums will be considered as authorized direct costs for the portion allocable to the time spent in Maryland.

-• The total direct costs may not include costs associated with filming outside of Maryland borders, including Washington, DC.
+• The total direct costs may not include costs associated with filming outside of Maryland (filming in Washington, DC, does not qualify).
 Costs paid in a lump sum for activities occurring both in and out of the State must be PRO-RATED for the time and costs allocable to the time in Maryland only.

 • The total direct costs must be reasonable and negotiated at arms-length.